SYMPTOMS AND TREATMENTS ESSENTIAL TREMOR

 Essential tremor is a disorder of the nervous system that causes a rhythmic shaking of a part of the body, most commonly hands.
 Essential tremor can also affect your head, voice, arms, or legs.

 Often the symptoms begin gradually.
-People who have mild symptoms may cope for years without treatment, though they are can become frustrated and limited by their tremor.
+People who have mild symptoms may cope for years without treatment, though they can become frustrated and limited by their tremor.
 Unfortunately, for many the symptoms get worse and can be severe.

 People who don’t have essential tremor often don’t understand its impact.
 They assume the tremor is annoying but no big deal.